AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/edit-transfer.md

 1. After transfer edits are done, click **Save** to retain these changes and return to the `PI to OCS Agents` window.

-   **Note:** If a transfer was started and in progress when edits were made, these changes will be be processed after the transfer is saved.
+   **Note:** If a transfer was started and in progress when edits were made, these changes will be processed after the transfer is saved.